architecture-building-systems/CityEnergyAnalyst/README.md

 City Energy Analyst Toolbox for ArcGIS

-## Documentation
+## Documentation and style guide

-Documentation is still a work-in-progress, check here: https://architecture-building-systems.gitbooks.io/cea-toolbox-for-arcgis-manual/content/
+Documentation is still a work-in-progress and will be made available on the realse programmed for the 13.06.16.

-## Style Guide

-Contributions to this repository should follow the style guide (CODECONVENTIONS.md).
-It is based on https://github.com/amontalenti/elements-of-python-style.

 ##Check me out on Video